 As for the curriculum itself, the never-ending list of standards we're supposed to make sure kids master ensures graduates emerge uniform, thinking in lockstep, and cookie-cutter in their sameness.
 Yes, there are basics kids must learn -- fundamentals that are requisite to learning anything in future years.
 Of course children still need instruction in reading, writing, and computing (i.e., "doing math").
 And gaining fluency in the basics offloads learners' brains, reducing cognitive load and freeing them up for more advanced thinking.
 But marching every child through the same Factory of Fact Acquisition for 18 (or 22, or 26!) years does not produce the worldliness, the innovation, the judgement, or the compassion necessary to confront the increasing pace of challenges peppering us in our connected world.
 Immersion in Humanities is vital, but consider which is more important: knowing the names of Hell's residents in the Inferno, or analogizing their sins and crimes (and fates!) to today's politicians and irresponsible (Enron) businessmen?
 When it comes to mathematics, why force Calculus on everyone, when Statistics has greater reach and applicability in our daily lives (think polling, decision-making, medical treatments, purchases, insurance....)?

 When I graduated from the University of Texas with a math degree, I didn't realize I would use my education to become an anti-education educator, but that's what happened.
-Teachers, schools, parents, and most importantly young people must fight back against the over-regulated institutionalization of the American school system -- or risk losing our place on the world stage.
+Teachers, schools, parents, and most importantly young people must fight back against the over-regulated institutionalization of the American public school system -- or risk losing our place on the world stage.
 You can't create new ideas if you're constantly herded back to the beaten path.
 In the 1970s, MIT's Seymour Papert envisioned learning experiences in which children use tools of the real world (including computers) to construct their own learning, free from overly scripted curricula that characterize most classrooms.
-Unfortunately, as fellow tech educator Gary Stager notes (in Paulo Blikstein's reflections on Papert's legacy), when it comes to teachers and teacher trainers, we "ignore [Papert] entirely... as manifest by his absence from teacher education texts, educational technology publications and school reform literature."
+“Do away with the idea that there should be uniformity of all schools and of what people learn."
+(Papert) Unfortunately, as fellow tech educator Gary Stager notes (in Paulo Blikstein's reflections on Papert's legacy), when it comes to teachers and teacher trainers, we "ignore [Papert] entirely... as manifest by his absence from teacher education texts, educational technology publications and school reform literature."
 We can no longer afford to ignore Papert's ideas, but more importantly, we teachers can no longer afford to ignore the individuality of our students, the very people to whom we've chosen to dedicate our professional (and sometimes personal) lives?
 What does it take to transform American education… and are we prepared to do it?